What is Medical Negligence?

 Medical negligence can happen because of:

-How does medical negligence occur though – Diagnosis – i.e. misdiagnosis or delayed diagnosis
+How does medical negligence occur through – Diagnosis – ( i.e. misdiagnosis or delayed diagnosis)?

 Early detection is vital as it enables timely medical treatment, and in many cases the patient can be cured.
 There are unfortunately many cancer sufferers who are misdiagnosed as not having cancer.
 Our experience in dealing with these cases shows that there are several reasons why a cancer misdiagnosis can occur – most of them as a result of human error or a lack of skill.
 A doctor may not respond appropriately when a patient presents displaying symptoms of cancer- there may be a failure to thoroughly examine or a failure to recognise the symptoms and signs of cancer.
 There may be a failure to refer to a cancer specialist or a failure to appropriately monitor a patient who has a family history of cancer.
 In a great number of cases that have come before the Courts it has been shown that laboratory results and scans are often misinterpreted by technicians too frequently.

-In another case the Plaintiff’s husband had surgery to remove a tumour in his throat.
-On the second night after the surgery the tracheotomy tube was put out of place.
+In another case, the claimant’s husband had surgery to remove a tumour in his throat.
+On the second night after the surgery, the tracheotomy tube was put out of place.
 By the time the airway passage was established the man was brain dead.
 The case was brought on the grounds that the surgeon allowed his patient to recover in ICU where there was no-one trained to replace a tracheotomy tube.
-The defendants disputed liability on principle of “general and approved practice”.
-The Court acknowledged that nurses in Ireland are not specially trained to change tubes of this type and that no negligence therefore arose on this point.
-However, he also noted that this was an emergency situation which required special training.
-The Court found that failure to have a person, nurse or doctor in the ICU who was trained in the replacement of a tracheotomy tube, under the circumstances, was an “inherent defect”.
+The defendants disputed liability on the principle of “general and approved practice”.
+The Court acknowledged that nurses in Ireland are not specially trained to change tubes of this type and that no negligence, therefore, arose on this point.
+However, he also noted that this was an emergency situation that required special training.
+The Court found that failure to have a person, nurse, or doctor in the ICU who was trained in the replacement of a tracheotomy tube, under the circumstances, was an “inherent defect”.
 The surgeon was found guilty of negligence because the deceased would not have died if a trained person been present in ICU.

 An example of a case due to a failure to disclose arose in 2000.
-The Plaintiff underwent bone graft for a dental implant procedure.
-Before the operation the practitioner told the plaintiff that there was no guarantee that there wouldn’t be unforeseen complications.
-However, he did not disclose to the plaintiff that there was a risk of the chronic neuropathetic pain, which resulted.
+The Plaintiff underwent a bone graft for a dental implant procedure.
+Before the operation, the practitioner told the plaintiff that there was no guarantee that there wouldn’t be unforeseen complications.
+However, he did not disclose to the plaintiff that there was a risk of chronic neuropathic pain, which resulted.
 The Courts found that since the injury was a known and foreseeable consequence of damaging a nerve, the fact that it was unlikely was irrelevant.
 The Court found that the standards of disclosure for medical practitioners should be set by patients instead of set by doctors for doctors.
-Doctors must consider:

-the severity of the consequences the frequency of risk the plaintiff’s particular circumstances prior to the surgery.
+the severity of the consequences, the frequency of risk, and the patient’s particular circumstances prior to the surgery.